AIDS Memorials in the UK

 Below you can find the full details about HIV and AIDS Memorials in the UK.

 Our vision is to honour and commemorate the memory of those we have lost and the profound impact of HIV & AIDS.
-As part of this, we will be establishing a permanent London AIDS Memorial, located on Tottenham Court Road, close to the former Middlesex Hospital (the first AIDS ward), James Pringle House (the VD (STD) clinic that saw some of the first patients in the UK) and the Bloomsbury Clinic (the busiest HIV clinic in the UK).
+As part of this, we will be establishing a permanent London AIDS Memorial, located close to Tottenham Court Road tube station, close to the former Middlesex Hospital (the first AIDS ward), James Pringle House (the VD (STD) clinic that saw some of the first patients in the UK) and the Bloomsbury Clinic (the busiest HIV clinic in the UK).

 Bournemouth Tiles in Pier Approach